supahgreg/cf-for-k8s/docs/deploy-local.md

 ## Considerations

-1. Using minikube allows local image development via the included docker daemon without having to push to a public image registry, whereas KinD uses containerd as its backing driver, which doesn't allow for local image creation.
+1. Using minikube allows local image development via the included docker daemon without having to push to a public image registry, whereas kind uses containerd as its backing driver, which doesn't allow for local image creation.

-1. The docker driver for minikube is significantly faster than the default virtualbox driver as it uses the local Docker for Mac installation.
+1. The Docker driver for minikube is significantly faster than the default VirtualBox driver as it uses the local Docker for Mac installation.

-## Steps to Deploy on KinD
+## Steps to deploy on kind

-0. (Optional) Choose the version of Kubernetes you'd like to use to deploy KinD.
+0. (Optional) Choose the version of Kubernetes you'd like to use to deploy kind.

-   To grab the latest KinD patch version of a K8s minor release:
+   To grab the latest kind patch version of a K8s minor release:

    ```console
    # from the cf-for-k8s repo/directory